 download instantly, still (2019) the case of some of the Russian

 pages.
 So some patience may be required!
 The intention has

 been to include only links to icons of a good quality

 of appearance (on a scale from acceptable/good to

 When in the annotations the picture quality of the icons are referred to, what it meant is only the technical representation of the icon on the screen.
 There will be no comments to the quality of the icon as such!

-seen enlarged.
-To avoid typing on the pages with the enlarged icons, the
+can be seen enlarged.
+To avoid typing on the pages with the

 Early Christian and Byzantine Image Pages - a comprehensive and absolutely beautiful website, connected with a course.
 A goldmine of frescoes, mosaic works, jewelry, textiles, ikons, illuminated manuscripts, churces, monasteries and a great lot of other images.
 Large files of very fine picture quality.
 Most icons are collected in the sektions "Sinai Icons", "Festival Icons" (3 pages), "The Theotokos", "Christ" and "Contemporary Russian Art".
 (Prof. Joe Byrne, Belmont University, Tennessee).